November 19, 2021

 It’s not that the San Fernando Valley is insignificant.
-If it were its own city, it would be the fifth largest city in the United States, and the center of significant industry, especially film and television.
-But “the Valley” might reflect my own parochial mindset, a view that the things pertaining to me were the best or most important.
+If it were its city, it would be the fifth largest city in the United States, and the center of significant industry, especially film and television.
+But “the Valley” might reflect my parochial mindset, a view that the things about me were the best or most important.
 For instance, I have lived in California for most of my life and could rattle off a list of “biggest and best” things: tallest peak in the contiguous United States, tallest living thing, oldest living things (well, shared with Nevada), and largest living thing (which has now been exceeded by a humongous fungus, if you can believe it – a mushroom in Oregon).
 And where I lived was the Valley.
 Yeah, a me-centric worldview, which isn’t what Jesus had in mind.

 Every Christ-follower is called to be a servant (Mark 10:43-45; John 13:13-17).
 “Me-centric” and servant don’t go well together.
 Being a servant isn’t what most of us answered when someone asked us as kids what we wanted to be when we grew up.
-Yet Jesus lived his life on earth as a servant, and told us that we will be blessed in following his example.
+Yet Jesus lived his life on earth as a servant and told us that we will be blessed in following his example.

 So I have had to adjust my mindset.
 I am thankful for where I live, but I don’t need to view it as a place of particular importance just because I live there or because it’s my city.
-It is important to God, each and every person here.
+It is important to God, and every person here.
 But his view is much larger than mine – he says that he loves the entire world (John 3:16), making each place that we live and work and play important, and we are called to be his servants in all those places.

 January 13, 2017

 I was at church on a Sunday morning to worship God and grow in Christ-like character.
 I was standing at one end of the church’s multipurpose room and I caught sight of the new guy on the other end of the room.
-He was probably six feet tall, a couple years older than me, and well-groomed.
-And in the seconds it took to make those observations, I decided I didn’t like him.
+He was probably six feet tall, a couple of years older than me, and well-groomed.
+And in the seconds, it took to make those observations, I decided I didn’t like him.
 Why?
 He was tough and cocky.
 How did I know that?
-He had a cocky stance, and a tough expression on his face.
+He had a cocky stance and a tough expression on his face.
 He was trying to look casual, but his posture was taut, and he was taking in the scene with condescension.

 Boy, that’s a lot to determine in a few seconds from fifty feet away, without even a hello or handshake.
 Being a male and 18 years old probably didn’t help my assessment skills (my apology to those who might fit that profile), and uninformed snap judgments aren’t the exclusive domain of males or 18-year-olds.
 But how wrong my appraisal was!

 It took me some time to overturn my instant opinion, but I eventually found out that Mike – did I mention that was his name? – was smart, inventive, funny, and loyal.
-And tough – in the best way, the guy you wanted on your team.
+And though – in the best way, the guy you wanted on your team.
 Cocky?
 Nah, but confident, allowing the entrepreneurial part of him to flourish.
 And it also turned out that he was studying at UCLA just as I was, on the other end of the campus, in Engineering.
-We became good friends, and even shared rides to school.
+We became good friends and even shared rides to school.
 Yeah, I had it wrong; not just a little, but completely wrong.

 I won’t say that I haven’t made any snap judgments since then, but I certainly learned a lesson at the ripe age of 18 about the severe limitations of five-second assessments.
 And that certainly paid off over the years.
-In my work as a consultant I met many clients who were not very likeable based on my first – or even second or third – impression.
+In my work as a consultant, I met many clients who were not very likable based on my first – or even second or third – impression.
 But some of those gruff, salty exteriors concealed solid persons underneath.

 Studies indicate that many people rely on first impressions more than they realize, often far beyond the potential for such a five-second interaction to yield accurate information.
-As usual, the Bible’s recommendations are brimming with wisdom for every situation, including this one: walk in humility (Ephesians 4:2a), and earnestly look to God for true wisdom and understanding (Proverbs 2:2-6).
+As usual, the Bible’s recommendations are brimming with wisdom for every situation, including this one: walk in humility (Ephesians 4:2a) and earnestly look to God for true wisdom and understanding (Proverbs 2:2-6).

 January 7, 2017

 It was late fall in the San Fernando Valley (where else would I be?).
-Our oldest child was five and our twins had recently turned three years old, and there were lots of leaves in our back yard from the four large trees near the back wall.
+Our oldest child was five and our twins had recently turned three years old, and there were lots of leaves in our backyard from the four large trees near the back wall.
 I needed to rake the leaves so I invited our kids to help.

 I started by raking them into piles, but before any leaves made it into the trash barrel, three kids were delightedly jumping onto piles, laying in them, and launching leaf confetti into the air.
-It was a perfectly natural reaction to piles of leaves (see Peanuts comic strip for documentation), and frankly it was hard to do anything but smile.
+It was a perfectly natural reaction to piles of leaves (see Peanuts comic strip for documentation), and frankly, it was hard to do anything but smile.

-Next I started putting leaves into the trash barrel, and when not doing any of the above, the kids would also pick up leaves in their arms and attempt to put them into the barrel.
-However, maybe 10% of what started in their arms actually made it to the intended target, leaving a trail of leaves from pile to barrel.
+Next, I started putting leaves into the trash barrel, and when not doing any of the above, the kids would also pick up leaves in their arms and attempt to put them into the barrel.
+However, maybe 10% of what started in their arms made it to the intended target, leaving a trail of leaves from pile to barrel.

 As you can see, welcoming my children into this project did not reduce my work or increase efficiency.
-The calculus behind the well-worn phrase, “Many hands makes light work,” did not consider that the many hands might be from young children.
-Clearly, my work that morning was increased, not decreased.
+The calculus behind the well-worn phrase, “Many hands make light work,” did not consider that the many hands might be from young children.
+My work that morning was increased, not decreased.
 So why did I ask my kids to help?
 The first reason was simply the joy of being with them.
 I didn’t benefit from reduced work, but from being with them, all the more because they reveled in the occasion.
 Of course, I also wanted them to learn to work and appreciate the rhythm of family life that includes work.

 Christ has commissioned every one of his followers to “go and make disciples of all nations” (Matthew 28:19).
 He left the entire follow-up to his death and resurrection to imperfect people – like the 11 disciples, and like us.
 Just before Jesus spoke the Great Commission, the text tells us that some of the 11 doubted (Matthew 28:17), one reflection of their imperfect faith, and I can certainly relate to them.

 However, as those who have trusted Christ with our lives, we are his gloriously rich inheritance (Ephesians 1:18), the joy that was the prize for which Jesus suffered the cross (Hebrews 12:2).
 We may be imperfect, but Jesus wants to be close to us, to abide with us (John 15), and when we are doing his work, Jesus is right with us.
 I think that’s what Jesus meant in John 12:26a when he said, “If anyone serves me, let him follow me; and where I am, there shall my servant also be.”
-And while it not the point of today’s blog, God has equipped us to do all that he’s called us to do.
+And while it is not the point of today’s blog, God has equipped us to do all that he’s called us to do.